Amount of Caffeine in Instant Coffee: Surprising Facts

 2 cups of coffee on a table - Amount of Caffeine in Instant Coffee.jpg

-Caffeine in Brewed Coffee
+Caffeine in a Cup of Brewed Coffee vs Instant Coffee

 Robusta beans have more caffeine than arabica beans, making brewed coffee a stronger choice for those needing a caffeine boost.